DCGM/pero-worker/README.md

     ```

 ### Example configs
-Configuration for RabbitMQ and Zookeeper are avaliable in subfolders `zookeeper` and `rabbitmq`.
+Configuration examples for RabbitMQ and Zookeeper are avaliable in subfolder `sample-config`.
 SFTP server users are configured via docker container parameter.
 Worker, watchdog and all tools supports `--user` and `--password` options.

 ### Additional info on SSL/TLS and authentication